djpapzin/N-819-chat-text-extraction/README.md

 ## Conclusion

 This project represents a significant step in enhancing chat text extraction and categorization.
 While challenges like emoji detection remain, the improvements in timestamp recognition and text categorization are notable advancements.

+## Acknowledgments

+Special thanks to Anant, for his invaluable contributions to this project.

+---

 *Note: This project is part of an ongoing effort to improve text extraction from images, with a focus on chat screenshots.
 Future updates may include enhanced emoji detection and further optimizations.*